outlyerapp/integrations/sensu/README.md

 to Outlyer with the label `service: sensu.<check_name>`.
 You will be able to use this metric to configure dashboad status widgets and service check alerts in Outlyer.

-All metrics will also get the `environment` label pulled from the client's environment field that ran the check.
-If this field is an array, all parts of the array will be combined into a single string with `-` joining them so you can filter to specific metrics in your environments.

 ## Nagios Checks

 For Nagios checks, the timestamp of when the check was executed is used for all the